s13rw81/equestrian-club-management-system/api_specs/tested_endpoints_for_the_frontend.md

 #### 7. user/horses/get-horse-sell-enquiries
-- Users will use this route to get the selling-enquiries made by himself.
+- Users will use this route to get the `selling-enquiries` made by themselves.
-- Admins will use this route to ghet the selling-enquiries made by all other users.
+- Admins will use this route to get the `selling-enquiries` made by all other users.

 [Reference](horses_buy_sell_rent_api.md#7-userhorsesget-horse-sell-enquiries)